 MINNEAPOLIS, Minnesota.
 The Super Bowl is coming to Minneapolis on February 4th.
 While the excitement and the tourism are to be celebrated, the Super Bowl will also bring with it traffic headaches.
 The Star Tribune expects the city to see parking and traffic congestion.
 Local businesses have warned their employees to expect more traffic and delays as the Super Bowl date draws close.
 Locals have been asked to take light rail or mass transit or to give themselves more time to get to work.
 Some local companies have been giving their employees the option of working from home.
 Traffic is expected to worsen up to 10 days before the big event.
 One million visitors are expected to descend upon the city in the week before the Super Bowl takes place.
+Those wanting to watch the game from home may want to think about checking out the various dish tv packages 2021 so that they have access to the game through the large selection of sports channels – some packages include a DVR so there’s no need to race home and put yourself in danger as you can just set it to record and watch as soon as you get back from the beginning!

 So, what can you do to stay safe on the roads during the Super Bowl festivities?
 If you don’t plan to go to the game, you may want to avoid the roads around the stadium.
 If you can work from home, many local employers will be letting their workers stay home, when possible.
 If you’re a book designer or work mostly online then this won’t be an issue but obviously, workers like those in warehouses won’t be able to do this.
 The Star Tribune reports that a 2-block security perimeter around the stadium will be closed.
 The area near Nicollet Mall and the Convention Center is also expected to be impacted by Super Bowl festivities.
 Secondly, if you must drive during Super Bowl week, be sure to give yourself extra time to get to your destination.
 You may also want to take parking into consideration, as parking areas may be more congested or full.
 Finally, weather should also be taken into account.
 If the Minneapolis area sees snowy or blizzard conditions, traffic conditions will be exacerbated by the game.
 If temperatures are cold, individuals planning to travel should also bring warm clothes and snacks, and bring a cell phone to call for help should your car get stranded.